 So what gets me anxious behind the countertop?
 MEAT.
 Not all meat; I can cook a juicy burger or Sicilian Braciole without breaking a sweat.
 It’s mainly meat that needs prep.
 You know… the butchering, to put it delicately.
 It makes me cringe and clam up and want to run very very fast in the other direction.
 I’m a wimp like that.

-Hands-down my favorite appetizer to order when we dine out is sticky, spicy, saucy chicken wings.
+Hands-down my favorite appetizer to order when we dine out is sticky, saucy, sweet and spicy chicken wings.
 They’re such a treat because they’re something I never ever ever make at home.
 Or I should say, up until last week I never ever made at home.
 February was all about the chicken wing challenge!
 And although there were quite a few tears and a whole lot of swearing, I have to say one bite of these sweet and spicy sriracha baked chicken wings made it all worth it.
 Redemption is sweet.

 - The raw wings will get thoroughly patted down with paper towels (this helps remove excess moisture) before getting tossed with spices and oil.
 I used sesame oil here because I love the subtle Asian flavor it lends to the overall taste.
 You can find sesame oil in ethnic markets and most large grocery stores; it’s usually in the ethnic cooking aisle.

 I love this sweet and spicy sriracha sauce!
 It’s made with sriracha, honey, butter, and spices —> ALL OF THE YUMMY THINGS.
 You’ll cook this combination of delicious ingredients on the stove top.
 Once the wings have baked, you’ll toss them in the said sauce, crank up the broiler on your oven, and bake them for an additional 4-5 minutes.
 This final stage is important for crisping!
 Because broiling really seals the sauce into the wings and creates that crunchy skin we all know and love.